 - Adjust your budget.
 If you're finding it hard to make ends meet, take a deep dive into what you're spending.
 Make a list of the bills you need to pay every month and then add up the rest.
 Prioritize the bills that are essential to your day-to-day living.

 - Have a mortgage?
-Ask for forbearance.
-If you’re struggling and need financial help, reach out to your mortgage lender to work out an accommodation that best suits your needs.
-A six-month forbearance period should generally be available if your mortgage is backed by Fannie Mae or Freddie Mac, or if your loan is guaranteed by the Federal Housing Administration (FHA), the Veterans Administration (VA) or the United States Department of Agriculture (USDA).
+Ask for forbearance - a deferred payment agreement.
+If you're struggling and need financial help, reach out to your mortgage lender to work out an accommodation that best suits your needs.
+A six-month forbearance, followed by a loan modification, should be available if your mortgage is backed by Fannie Mae or Freddie Mac, or if your loan is guaranteed by the Federal Housing Administration (FHA), the Veterans Administration (VA) or the United States Department of Agriculture (USDA).

 If you don't know how to reach your lender or creditor, check out our Knowledge Center, which includes links to 100 different lenders and creditors.